segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 #### Entity removed

-Send a Track event when an entity is removed because it no longer matches the audience conditions.
-Select your entity from the **Select entity** dropdown menu.
+Send a Track event when an entity associated with a profile no longer matches the audience conditions.
+With this event, you must select the entity that triggers Segment to send the Track event.

 Example use cases:
 - Send a confirmation to a customer when a credit card associated with their profile has been paid off.
 - Send a confirmation to the primary doctor when each of their associated patients completes their annual check up.

 #### Audience entered

-Send a Track event when a profile enters the audience.
+Send a Track event when a profile matches the audience condition.

 Example use cases:
-- Send a congratulatory email when a travel qualifies for premium status.
+- Send a congratulatory email when a traveler qualifies for premium status with a mileage program.
 - Send a discount to all customers with a particular product on their wishlist.

 #### Audience exited

-Send a Track event when the profile exits the audience.
+Send a Track event when a profile no longer matches the audience condition.

 Example use cases:
 - Send an email to credit card owners to confirm that their credit cards have been paid in full.